-As a result of the potential extra sunspot volatility of inflation, authors such as Benhabib, Schmitt-Grohé, and Uribe (2002) view the liquidity trap state as a problem, and devote great effort to additional policy prescriptions that governments might adopt to avoid it, despite the fact that absent volatility that steady state would improve welfare.
+As a result of the potential extra sunspot volatility of inflation, authors such as Benhabib, Schmitt-Grohé, and Uribe (2002) view the liquidity trap state as a problem, and devote great effort to additional policy prescriptions that governments might adopt to avoid them, despite the fact that absent volatility such steady states would be welfare-improving.
 Zero interest rates are the Friedman-optimal quantity of money after all, and low inflation reduces the distortions of sticky prices.

-The alternative equilibrium shown by arrows in figure 5 starts away from the zero bound.
+The alternative equilibrium shown by arrows in Figure 5 starts away from the zero bound.
 This equilibrium reminds us that the zero bound is an attractive state for any value of inflation below the active equilibrium on the right.
 In particular, even sunspot jumps that raise inflation and temporarily relax the zero bound do not allow the economy to escape the trap.
 And small downward jumps out of the rightmost "active" steady state now converge to the zero bound as well.

-In figure 5, the slide to a liquidity trap can happen all on its own.
-However, as in the Old Keynesian models, shocks can move us there as well.
+In Figure 5, the slide to a liquidity trap can happen all on its own.
+However, as in the old-Keynesian models, shocks can move us there as well.
 I discuss this mechanism below.

-(These points can be made most simply without pricing frictions, as in Benhabib et al. 2002.
-If we merge the policy rule [4] with the frictionless Fisher equation then inflation dynamics follow
+(The point can be made most simply without pricing frictions, as is the case in Benhabib, Schmitt-Grohé, and Uribe (2002).
+If we merge the policy rule (4) with the frictionless Fisher equation then inflation dynamics follow